 Hardy and Nance Studios, “Ratio Redux,” an exhibition of photographs created with traditional and alternative photographic processes.
-Because of the Coronavirus pandemic, the exhibition closed after the opening reception on March.
 Two gelatin silver prints in the exhibition: Cypress Trees at Mercer Arboretum and Vasquez Rocks III.

 Recipient of a scholarship at Glassell School of Art for the Spring 2020 semester.